State-by-State 2020 Youth Voter Turnout: The Midwest

 A spotlight on the highest and lowest youth voter turnout states:

 Minnesota led the region and the nation in youth voter turnout: 65% of young people cast a ballot, 8 percentage points more than in 2016.
 Minnesota is known for a strong civic culture and has frequently led the nation in voter turnout; the state adopted Same-Day Registration (also known as Election-Day Registration) nearly 40 years ago, which research has shown removes barriers to access for young people and improves equitable civic participation.

 South Dakota’s youth voter turnout was the lowest in the region and the lowest of any state for which we have data.
 The states’ overall turnout rate (all ages) was 66%, in line with the national average, which suggests that there may have been barriers to voting that disproportionately affected youth and that the state must do better at Growing Voters.
 In addition, this sparsely populated, rural state was hard hit by the pandemic, and we have previously underscored the challenges to politically engaging rural youth who may live in civic deserts—places where there are few opportunities for political engagement.

-Wisconsin and North Dakota were not included in this regional analysis due to a lack of reliable age data on the voter file; data for Illinois and Kansas was not available at the time of writing.
+Wisconsin and North Dakota were not included in this regional analysis due to a lack of reliable age data on the voter file.